Lightnet/rusthttpgunjs/gunrs/README.md

 ## license: MIT

 ## Information:
  The rust language is not same as javascript.
 There are few things does not work but there are other packages.
+This is current library need to set websocket setup or add on.

  Rust is very strict variables and imports.